Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 The game was tested as it was built with Python, using the command **pylint**.

-The relevant validator for Python, [Code Institute PEP8 Python Linter](https://pep8ci.herokuapp.com/) was used to check the code.
+The relevant validator for Python, [Code Institute PEP8 Python Linter](https://pep8ci.herokuapp.com/) was used to check the code, and no errors were found.

 ![Python validation](docs/screenshots/pp3-pep8-validation.png "Screenshot of Python Validation for run.py") For run.py